-As an ACADEMY + EXCHANGE – Nafasi Academy is a training programme for aspiring and emerging artists from underrepresented communities that aims to equip small cohorts of Student Members with the tools, knowledge, and skills critical to creating meaningful work and integrating into local and international art communities.
+As an ACADEMY + EXCHANGE – Nafasi Academy is a training programme for aspiring and emerging artists and cultural workers from underrepresented communities that aims to equip small cohorts of Student Members with the tools, knowledge, and skills critical to creating meaningful work and integrating into local and international art communities.

-The ‘question-based’ programme samples from successful community-minded art school curricula – and takes the form of 5 intensive theoretical modules, 3 exchanges with International Artists in Residence, and daily mentorship sessions facilitated by professional Tanzanian artists, many of whom are Nafasi Alumni members.
+The ‘question-based’ programme samples from successful community-minded art school curricula – and takes the form of intensive theoretical modules, exchanges with International Artists in Residence, and regular mentorship sessions facilitated by professional Tanzanian artists and curators, many of whom are Nafasi Alumni members.

-As a PLATFORM – Nafasi Academy provides exhibition and showcase opportunities where the artists’ work can be seen by the public and lead to conversation and critique, fostering and promoting social dialogue through artistic expression.
+As a PLATFORM – Nafasi Academy provides exhibition and showcase opportunities where the artists’ and curators’ work can be seen by the public and lead to conversation and critique, fostering and promoting social dialogue through artistic expression.

 At the end of each Academy programme, the student members receive ongoing support, opportunities, and mentorship as the become Nafasi Studio Members or establish themselves as professional artists and arts organizers in Dar es Salaam and across the country.